 The set of DNS requests that an individual makes can provide an

 attacker with a large amount of information about that individual.

-The primary focus of this Working Group is to develop mechanisms that
+The initial focus of this Working Group was the development of

-between Iterative Resolvers and Authoritative Servers, or provide
+to DNS transactions between Iterative Resolvers and Authoritative

-end-to-end confidentiality of DNS transactions.
-Some of the results of
+DNS privacy services.
+Some of the results of this working group

 adding confidentiality, DPRIVE is not the working group to do this.

 of the sorts of risks that DPRIVE will address can be found in [RFC